Clay and Wellbeing: a Therapeutic Journey

 Practical Information

-Term 3: 22 July – 2 September
+Term 3: Mondays, 13 July – 24 August, 7.00-8.30pm

 Each session will be recorded and available for viewing for the duration of the course.
 Recordings will be removed at the end of the term.
-It is the responsibility of each student to keep up-to-date with the sessions.
+It is the responsibility of each student to keep up to date with the sessions.

 Tania Hungerford

-Tania Hungerford is the tutor for Wellbeing Through the Arts.
+Tania Hungerford is the tutor for Clay and Wellbeing.
 She has trained teachers at the Melbourne Rudolf Steiner Seminar for over 20 years across a range of courses and subjects, bringing a depth of experience working out of education, art and anthroposophy.
 She has worked as a sculptor, maker and ceramic artist, as well as a workshop facilitator and tutor for most of her adult life.
 She draws on a comprehensive background of training in the areas of counselling and art therapy, sculpture, functional ceramics, phenomenological nature observation, anthroposophy, and Steiner education.
 In the Advanced Diploma of Rudolf Steiner Education course she develops inclusive teaching practices for working with children with special learning needs.
 She also teaches communication and conflict resolution, and understanding and working with trauma.

 Over the past decade Tania has offered many professional development programs to Waldorf teachers in schools around Australia and in Asia.
 Tania has qualifications including a Certificate in Steiner Education; Advanced Diploma in Rudolf Steiner Education; Certificate in Biography Counselling; Bachelor of Social Science/Counselling; Grad Diploma in Experiential and Creative Art; Masters of Therapeutic Arts Practice; Certificate of Training and Assessment.

-$445 per term
+$465 per term

 If you wish to withdraw from a course, please send an email to office@steinerseminar.edu.au.